DPDK/dpdk/doc/guides/prog_guide/asan.rst

   - If the program is tested using cmdline, you may need to execute the "stty echo" command when an error occurs.

-ASan is aware of DPDK memory allocations, thanks to added instrumentation.
-This is enabled on x86_64 and arm64 at the moment.
+ASan is aware of DPDK memory allocations, thanks to added instrumentation, and is enabled on all 64 bit architectures for Linux.
 Other architectures may have to define ASAN_SHADOW_OFFSET.

 Example heap-buffer-overflow error
 ----------------------------------